wise-vision/wisevision.proj/docs/set_up_chirpstack.md

 <img src="assets/add_device_profile_class_c.png" alt="Add device profile class C" width="900" />

-## How to add device to application
+## How to Add Device to Application
 1. On the left bar click on `Applications`. (`1.` on the image below)
 2. Choose the application to add the device to. (`2.` on the image below)